Vapor Recovery Information and Compliance Requirements

 Stage I Vapor Recovery

-Stage I vapor recovery also controls the release of gasoline vapors from storage tanks at bulk plants and terminals as well as vapors released during the transfer of gasoline from the terminal to delivery trucks.
+Stage I vapor recovery also controls the release of gasoline vapors from storage tanks at bulk plants and terminals as well as vapors released during the transfer of gasoline from a terminal to delivery trucks.

-Vapor Recovery programs regulate the release of gasoline vapors from various activities into the atmosphere.
-The Vapor Recovery Programs in Missouri are key components of the State Implementation Plans, or SIP, the department has with U.S. Environmental Protection Agency, or EPA, to address the St. Louis ozone nonattainment area and the maintenance plan for the Kansas City ozone maintenance area.
+Vapor recovery programs regulate the release of gasoline vapors from various activities into the atmosphere.
+Vapor recovery programs in Missouri are key components of the state implementation plans (SIPs) that the department has with the U.S. Environmental Protection Agency (EPA) to address the St. Louis ozone nonattainment area and the Kansas City area.

-Kansas City Area - Stage I Vapor Recovery
+Kansas City Area - Stage I Vapor Recovery at Gasoline Dispensing Facilities

 Clay, Jackson and Platte counties

-St. Louis Area - Stage I and II Vapor Recovery
+St. Louis Area - Stage I and II Vapor Recovery at Gasoline Dispensing Facilities

 Franklin, Jefferson, St. Charles and St. Louis counties and the City of St. Louis